Brand Analytics: Demographics: A Guide On How To Use It

 Note that: Demographics is only available to sellers who have registered their brands on Amazon.
 Hence, to access the tool, you need to apply for Amazon Brand Registry

-Get to Know Demographics a little better:
+Get to Know Demographics a Little Better:

 Understanding your audience is essential to earning more sales and the demographics report provides just that: a better understanding of who your target audience is.